 Planning & Considerations

 Planning for international travel and study is exciting and might even appear to be a bit daunting.
-For undergraduates, there are a number of resources available to guide and assist you in the Global Experience Office (GEO).
+For undergraduate students, there are a number of resources available to guide and assist you in the Global Experience Office (GEO).
 All other travelers should use this website and related resources.
 Valuable and necessary information is also available in the Northeastern University International Travel Policy.
 Consulting these resources in the very early stages of planning your trip is the best way to go!

 Don't forget to check out the pre-departure planning checklist to help you get organized.